drycc/logger/README.md

 | DRYCC_REDIS_PIPELINE_TIMEOUT_SECONDS   | 1             |

 ## Development
-The only assumption this project makes about your environment is that you have a working docker host to build the image against.
+The only assumption this project makes about your environment is that you have a working podman to build the image against.

 ### Building binary and image
 To build the binary and image run the following make command: